Crystal Barrier

 Crystal Barrier is an adventure for fantasy role-playing games published by Mayfair Games in 1987.

 Plot summary

-Crystal Barrier is a scenario for character levels 6-8, a sequel to a scenario in Mayfair's Dragons.
-In order to aid the good side in a war between good and evil dragons, the heroes are sent to another world, where they must penetrate the fortress of the Necromancer to free the soul of the Dragon Lord.
+Crystal Barrier is an adventure scenario intended for player characters of levels 6-8, and is a follow-up to a scenario published in the Dragons supplement.
+The characters are dispatched to another world to aid in a war involving good dragons against evil dragons, and will need to enter the fortress of the Necromancer to set the soul of the Dragon Lord free.

-In Crystal Barrier, the dragons of the Dragonlands are split by civil war, and the player characters are brought in to destroy a drug which could swing the balance of the war.
-The party is flung into another dimension through the crystal barrier.
+Crystal Barrier is an adventure in which the player characters are pulled to another dimension through a crystal barrier to put a stop to a drug which could affect the balance of a civil war between the dragons of the Dragonlands.

 Publication history

 Crystal Barrier was written by Cory Glaberson, with a cover by Boris Vallejo, and was published by Mayfair Games in 1987 as a 40-page book.
 The adventure module was part of the Role Aids line.